IN FIRST PERSON:

 The House [Digital] consists of ten video chapters inspired, created and performed by a cast of nine transgender protagonists.
 The chapters were live streamed from different locations in and around Bergen, reflecting on how transgender bodies exist in physical and non-physical social spaces.
 The chapters are now available to watch online, just click "Read more" below.

 Through dance, performance, film, personal stories and select locations, In First Person: The House [Digital] will offer the audience unique narratives around how our transgender identities influence public spaces and question the codes in those spaces.
 In the course of the ten episodes we will invite you to live with us, share our experiences and engage with us through an interactive format.
 We aim to explore as well as challenge the connections and differences between personal, intimate, public, political and collective spaces where transgender people exist and live.

 The House [Digital] premiered online 4–8 and 11–15 August 2020.

-The Festival is a three day event curated by Daniel Mariblanca/71BODIES.
-The goal is to disseminate and expand the knowledge about the transgender community from an academic and theoretical perspective, with the hope to enrich and generate other narratives in our structural imaginarium about gender and especially the transgender spectrum.
+The Festival was a three day event curated by Daniel Mariblanca/71BODIES.
+The goal was to disseminate and expand the knowledge about the transgender community from an academic and theoretical perspective, with the hope to enrich and generate other narratives in our structural imaginarium about gender and especially the transgender spectrum.

 The Festival includes lectures, performance lectures and panel discussions with professor and activist Susan Stryker, LGBTQIA+ family rights lawyer Erik Mägi, activist Charlie Black and artist and activist Mathilde Decaen, among others.
-This is a free event, hosted by Litteraturhuset, Kunsthallen 3,14 and KRAFT.
+This was a free event, hosted by Litteraturhuset, Kunsthallen 3,14 and KRAFT.

 The Festival at Litteraturhuset: 17 September 2020